jshrader/dea/README.md

 dea
 ===

 The main code is in two files.
 The first, `dea_package.R`, contains everything you need to run DEA and industry model estimates.
-The second file contains a bunch of randomly generated examples I created to make sure that the code works.
-I include the second file because it might be helpful to see examples
+The second file contains examples for code testing.

-I based lots of my syntax on the package FEAR (http://www.clemson.edu/economics/faculty/wilson/Software/FEAR/fear.html), so if you use that package, things should be somewhat similar.
+I based my DEA syntax on the package FEAR (http://www.clemson.edu/economics/faculty/wilson/Software/FEAR/fear.html), so if you use that package, things should be familiar.

-The papers in the documentation folder are the one on which I based my coding of the Industry Model (Kerstens et al 2005), the paper on which I based the DEA code (Reid et al 2003), and the paper Dale and I wrote on the EPO (Shrader and Squires 2013).
+The papers in the documentation folder are: the one on which I based my coding of the industry model (Kerstens et al 2005), the paper on which I based the DEA code (Reid et al 2003), and the paper Dale and I wrote on the EPO (Shrader and Squires 2013).

 I don't have an official help file, so here is a quick run-down of the four commands and syntax you need:

 ### Dependencies
 You will need the following R packages:
-+linprog
+* linprog
-+foreach
+* foreach
-+doParallel (My code currently requires this one, but that might be a mistake)
+* doParallel (My code currently requires this one, but that might be a mistake)

-In addition, to run the `dea_sandbox.R` you will need FEAR.
+In addition, to run the `dea_sandbox.R` you will need FEAR so that results can be compared.

 ### `f.dea`:
 This command calculates efficient frontiers from an input or output oriented perspective for fixed or variable (or both) inputs.
 To calculate technical efficiency, include your variable inputs as if they were fixed.
 To calculate capacity utilization, include your variable inputs as variable inputs.
-See me and Dale's paper for more details.
+See my and Dale's paper for more details.

 Syntax: